iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 1. [org.io.dsa.node.DSElement](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSElement.html) -
 These map to the JSON type system and represent leaf members of the node tree.
 2. [org.io.dsa.node.DSIValue](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSIValue.html) -
 These don't map to the JSON type system, and it is possible for nodes to implement this interface.
-This allows for values to have children.
+This allows for values with children.

-Many values are singleton instances.
-This is for efficiency, the same value instance (e.g.
-DSBoolean.TRUE) can be stored in many nodes.
-Singleton values must be immutable.
+The node model encourages values to be immutable and singletons.
+This is for efficiency, the same value instance (e.g. DSBoolean.TRUE) can be stored in many nodes.

 Whenever possible, values should also have NULL instance.
 Rather than storing a generic null, this helps the system decode the proper type such as when a requester is attempting to set